leonardodeta/RandomForestGump/README.md

 - Face cropping can help with background clutter but can hurt if MTCNN fails or the dataset is already cleanly cropped.
 - Self-supervised fine-tuning can create false negatives because identity labels are not known during two-view training.
 - The pretrained FaceNet baseline is strong; use validation ablations to justify every optional component.

----

-## Oral-exam framing

-A strong way to explain the project is:

-> We built a modular face-retrieval system.
-The core baseline extracts FaceNet embeddings, normalizes them, and ranks gallery images by cosine similarity.
-Around this baseline, we implemented optional post-processing methods—TTA, k-reciprocal re-ranking, alpha query expansion, and MMR—and evaluated them through ablations and parameter sweeps.
-We keep the final configuration validation-driven rather than enabling every complex method by default.